veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 #### My role at Basecase

 My collaboration began with assisting the Marketing team on the design of digital and physical brochures, along with the necessary images for the web and recurring social media campaigns.
-After expressing interest in building my own BaseCase apps, I became involved in the production of client-facing apps and responsible for the BaseCase Apps Library.
+After expressing interest in building my own BaseCase apps, I became involved in the production of client-facing tools and responsible for the BaseCase Apps Library.

 #### The Demo App Library